-Power – Disruptions on power supply (even very short ones) can cause very strange problems when the system has lot of moving parts and all of them are dependent on steady power supply.
+Power – Disruptions on the power supply (even very short ones) can cause very strange problems when the system has a lot of moving parts and all of them are dependent on a steady power supply.
 Use UPS backed power whenever you can and also make sure that your servers close down and come up in a controlled way when longer power disruption happens.

 For a complete picture, you can watch our newly recorded webinar about building large scale in-house test lab

 This blog post covered best practices on how to improve the reliability of your in-house test lab so that you can always rely on the test results and your organization will not have any testing downtime due to test infrastructure.
-Next week we will look into the operational aspects and best practices of running an enterprise grade device lab.
+Next week we will look into the operational aspects and best practices of running an enterprise-grade device lab.

 Learn best practices from this guide to maximize the ROI by building a flawless in-house test lab.Download